Rolling Process: Definition, Working Principle, Application, and Defects

 Hot Rolling Process

 When the rolling of sheet metal is done above its recrystallization temperature, then it is called hot rolling.
 Hot rolling may change chemical compositions.
 The surface finish and dimensional accuracy are not good in the hot rolling process.
-The typical temperature of hot rolling is about 1700° F. Example of a hot-rolled sheet uses is on the bus or car floor. acoustic floor, truck frames, pipes

 Cold Rolling Process

 When the rolling is done below its recrystallization temperature, then it is called cold rolling.
 Cold rolling offers a very good surface finish and you can get excellent dimensional accuracy.
-A typical example of the application of a cold rolling sheet is in computer enclosures, home appliances, etc. In fact, almost every industry nowadays uses a cold-rolled sheet when precision is important.

-Based on the application or how rolled sheets are further processed, rolling can be further divided into following types.
+Based on the application or how rolled sheets are further processed, rolling can be further divided into the following types.

 • Flat Rolling